icerpc/icerpc-csharp/examples/README.md

 ## [OpenTelemetry](./OpenTelemetry/)

-The OpenTelemetry example application shows how to use the telemetry interceptor and middleware, and how they can be integrated with [OpenTelemetry](https://opentelemetry.io/) to export traces to [Zipkin](https://zipkin.io/).
+The OpenTelemetry example application shows how to use the telemetry interceptor and middleware and how they can be integrated with [OpenTelemetry](https://opentelemetry.io/) to export traces to [Zipkin](https://zipkin.io/).

 ## [RequestContext](./RequestContext/)